kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(2\) A launch operator must perform runs of the 6-DOF trajectory simulation using the flight day measured winds as input and targeting for the nominal final stage drag impact point.
 In an iterative process, vary the launcher elevation angle and azimuth angle settings for each simulation run until the nominal final stage impact point is achieved.
 The launch operator must use the resulting launcher elevation angle and azimuth angle settings to correct for the flight day winds.
 The launch operator must not initiate flight unless the launcher elevation angle and azimuth angle settings after wind weighting are in accordance with the following:

 \(i\) The launcher elevation angle setting resulting from the wind weighting analysis must not exceed ±5° from the nominal launcher elevation angle setting and must not exceed a total of 86° for a proven launch vehicle, and 84° for an unproven launch vehicle.
-A launch operator's nominal launcher elevation angle setting must be as required by §417.125(c)(3).
+A launch operator's nominal launcher elevation angle setting must be as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]](c)(3).

 \(ii\) The launcher azimuth angle setting resulting from the wind weighting analysis must not exceed + 30° from the nominal launcher azimuth angle setting unless the launch operator demonstrates clearly and convincingly, through the licensing process, that its unguided suborbital launch vehicle has a low sensitivity to high wind speeds, and the launch operator's wind weighting analysis and wind measuring process provide an equivalent level of safety.